 Riff 1 featured a Duo of Kamuela Tomato, Prepared and Au Naturel Crispy Fried Tomato and Lemongrass Marinated Tomato, Smoked Goat Cheese, Basil, Mint, and Torn Croutons.
 My favorite dish of the evening.
 Such a simple and elegant pairing of the tomato and goat cheese.
 The juicy tomato, with its crunchy outer layer was designed to be savored.

 Riff 2: Tempura Shrimp Fritters, with Big Island Hearts of Palm, Sweet Sour Lilikoi Sauce, and Caper Remoulade.
 Tempura, fine dining style.
-This was one of Michelle’s favorite dishes of the evening.
+This was one of her favorite dishes of the evening.
 Seriously, can I get more of that sweet lilikoi sauce for future tempura use?